Rust401/OS-kernel-dev-config/walt_analysis/walt_function.md

 Called when rq on cpu0 is initializing.
 Initialize the irq_work and some global varible for walt such as `walt_cpu_util_freq_devisor`.

 ### **int walt_proc_update_handler**❌
-Use for handle proc update about RTG.
+Use for handle group down-migrate and up-migrate about RTG.
 For pure walt, this function is no need.